Optimization hierarchies for distance-avoiding sets in compact spaces: Computations

 \subsection{Witsenhausen's problem: solution and verification}

-To solve~\eqref{opt:wit-dual} we use the \texttt{ClusteredLowRankSolver} of de Laat and Leijenhorst~\cite{LaatL2022}; the input for the solver is generated by a Julia program.
+To solve~\eqref{opt:wit-dual} we use the \texttt{ClusteredLowRankSolver} of Leijenhorst and De Laat~\cite{LaatL2022}; the input for the solver is generated by a Julia program.
 The program and all data files used are available in the Harvard Dataverse repository~\cite{Oliveira2023}.

 To find good $\bqp(S^{n-1})$-inequalities, we use a separation heuristic described by DeCorte, Oliveira, and Vallentin~\cite{DeCorteOV2022}.
 The inequalities used are also included in the repository and need not be recomputed.